riffifi/ject/README.md

 angle = math.sin(math.pi / 4)
 ```

-## 🎯 Design Philosophy
+## Design Philosophy

 Ject was designed with these principles in mind:

-1. **Simplicity First** - If it's not simple, it doesn't belong
+1. **Simplicity First** - If it ain't simple -- fuck right off, it does not belong here
-2. **Readable Code** - Code should read like natural language
+2. **Readable Code** - Code should read easily, maybe not like natural English, but at least to some extent
-3. **Fast Development** - Get things done quickly without ceremony
+3. **Fast Development** - Get things done, no bullshit, in-out
-4. **Performance Matters** - Built in Rust for speed where it counts
+4. **Performance Matters** - Built in Rust, so yeah, no sluggishness there
-5. **Beautiful Syntax** - Code should be a joy to write and read
+5. **Enjoyable Syntax** - Code you will enjoy writing and reading

-## 🏗️ Architecture
+## Architecture

-Ject is built with a clean, modular architecture:

 - **Lexer** - Tokenizes source code with Unicode support
 - **Parser** - Recursive descent parser building a clean AST